krobelus/rate-experiments/README.md

 [^rust]: <https://www.rust-lang.org/>
 [^partial-ref]: <https://jix.one/introducing-partial_ref/>
 [^cadical-clauses]: <https://github.com/arminbiere/cadical/blob/master/src/watch.hpp#L9>
-[^reason-deletions-shrinking-trail]: The non-redundant reason deletions are called `reason deletions shrinking trail` in the output of `rate`.
+[^reason-deletions-shrinking-trail]: The metric for the number of non-redundant reason deletions is called `reason deletions shrinking trail` in the output of `rate`.

 References
 ==========